CDL HathiTrust Staff in the News: Heather Christenson and Paul Fogel

-In an in-depth interview with CDL’s Heather Christenson, Mass Digitization Project Manager and HathiTrust Project Manager, and Paul Fogel, technical lead for mass digitization and the co-technical lead for the HathiTrust at CDL, Char Booth, formerly of the UC Berkeley library and now Instruction Services Manager & E-Learning Librarian at the Claremont Colleges Library, digs into the workings of the HathiTrust.
+In an in-depth interview in Library Journal with CDL’s Heather Christenson, Mass Digitization Project Manager and HathiTrust Project Manager, and Paul Fogel, technical lead for mass digitization and the co-technical lead for the HathiTrust at CDL, Char Booth, formerly of the UC Berkeley library and now Instruction Services Manager & E-Learning Librarian at the Claremont Colleges Library, digs into the workings of the HathiTrust.

 Says Christenson in the article, “HathiTrust content is representative of research libraries and reflects decades, even centuries, of curation by librarians.
 Although much of the content in HathiTrust is the product of scanning partnerships with Google, HathiTrust has an increasing amount of content not found in Google Books.
 We have included content from other major digitization projects such as Internet Archive and Microsoft-funded work with Internet Archive and other digitization agents.
 Some HathiTrust partners such as Michigan have contributed locally digitized collections as well.”